skystar-p/hako/README.md

     * or just plain username-password pair
 * File expiry, download limit
     * Or just LRU
-* No PostgreSQL dependency
-    * By just using unix filesystem and small SQLite database?
 * Performance gain using Web Worker
 * CLI tool
     * WASM can provide compatibility among various environment, and CLI downloader will provide good performance